 Where does money comes from?

-Learn about resources that can help answer where money comes from and other questions related to youth money management.
+Learn about a resource that can help answer where money comes from, and other questions related to youth money management.

 The history of money goes back in time.
 Instead of paying with coins and bills, people would barter with a cow or services or other objects to trade for something.
 Today, most countries have their own official currency.
 In the U.S., the official currency is the dollar bill.
 To make trading easier, some surrounding countries use the same currency.

-Michigan State University Extension 4-H Youth Program offers youth money management concepts and educational tools.
-Questions youth may have regarding how money was managed before it was developed can be found in the Reading Make Cents curriculum offered through the National 4-H. This afterschool curriculum is designed for youth in third through fifth grades.
+The Michigan State University Extension 4-H Youth Program offers youth money management concepts and educational tools.
+Questions youth may have regarding how money was managed before it was developed can be found in the Reading Makes Cents curriculum offered through National 4-H. This afterschool curriculum is designed for youth in third through fifth grades.

 The seven money themes listed in the curriculum are: